Saxanth/RockfanFramework/README.md

 # RockfanFramework
-Archived Framework for Rockfan a Music Rhythm Game clone
+Archived Framework for Rockfan a Music Rhythm Game clone using c# and xna 4.0